- Monroe One

 Set of principles and practices focused on fostering healthy relationships through inclusiveness and shared problem-solving.
 The main belief of restorative practices is that “human beings are happier, more cooperative and productive, and more likely to make positive changes in their behavior when those in positions of authority do things WITH them, rather than TO them or FOR them.”
 This belief maintains that the punitive, authoritarian, permissive, and paternalistic modes are not as effective as the restorative mode (Wachtel, 2005).

-Alternative text for Chart above:
+Alternative text for chart above:

 - Low Support (encouragement, nurture) and